joshuacox/cli-Intro-to-Git/README.md

  Ok so that was git in 60 seconds.
 What the hell just went on?
 Let me be abit more verbose with an intro of some very basic commands with a basic example right after (the dollar sign represent your prompt, and everything after it on that line is the command typed it [i.e. don't copy the dollar sign if you're copying and pasting]):
 */
 ```
 pwd      <-- Print Working Directory (the "you are here" of unix land)
-mkdir    <--make director/folder
+mkdir    <-- make directory/folder
 cd       <-- change directory (this is how you 'move' around the file system
 ls       <-- list the current directory i.e. show me what is in the current folder
 man      <-- “manual” gives the manual page for any command i.e. `man ls` will give the manual page for ls
 ```
 ```
 # This is a comment, lines that start with a hash are comments and